godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``16`` |
 +-----------+--------+

-Default size of packet peer stream for deserializing Godot data.
+Default size of packet peer stream for deserializing Godot data (in bytes, specified as a power of two).
+The default value ``16`` is equal to 65,536 bytes.
 Over this size, data is dropped.

 ----